Medical Service Learning

 The medical service learning program at IU School of Medicine is an essential and stimulating aspect of student education and medical training at all levels.
 These programs are structured learning experiences that actively engage students, physicians, faculty and community members in a dynamic partnership that intentionally connects community-identified concerns with institutional learning objectives.
-Each structured learning experience in the medical service learning program must have an identified community partner and need and include pre-experience orientation, service experience and post-experience reflection component.
+Each structured learning experience in the medical service learning program has a community partner and includes an orientation, service experience and post-experience reflection component.

 IU School of Medicine offers three types of community-based learning:

-- Curricular: Structured service-learning experiences are offered through electives, courses and Global Health programs in Kenya, Honduras, Mexico and other locations.
-Curricular service learning programs may be credit- or non-credit-bearing and included as part of the student’s academic record.
+- Curricular: Structured service learning experiences are offered through electives, courses and Global Health programs in Kenya, Honduras, Mexico and other locations.
+Curricular service learning programs may be credit or non-credit-bearing and are included as part of the student’s academic record.

-- Community service/volunteerism: Faculty, staff and students of IU School of Medicine deepen their commitment to civic, corporate and social responsibility by providing direct community service.
+- Community service: Faculty, staff and students of IU School of Medicine deepen their commitment to civic, corporate and social responsibility by providing direct community service.